 Let’s Take Away the Blind Spot

-I’m discovering, as I dive deeper into account management in creating these articles, that within B2B organizations the lack of account management is quite widespread.
+I’m discovering, as I dive deeper into account management in creating these articles, that within B2BB2BB2B is an acronym for Business-to-Business, a model for selling, relationship-building, or engagement. organizations the lack of account management is quite widespread.

 I’ve been pointing out to our sales reps that these are hundreds of existing customers with whom we can immediately schedule meetings, in addition to scheduling meetings with new prospects.
 That doesn’t mean we’re opposed to gaining new customers—of course this is always important—but an equal amount of effort should also be placed on expanding these existing customers.

 Expansion and Creating Value

 Any company lacking a strong account management strategy—and within the B2B arena there seems to be quite a few—should realize that it is less costly selling to existing customers than obtaining and selling to new prospects.
 They should plan for that existing account.